MeanyLodge/History/docs/Tom-Cat.md

 ### Purpose

 Used to haul people, gear, and supplies ~3 miles from the Crystal Springs Sno-Park to Meany.
-Bought in 1960 when the NPRR discontinued passenger train service to Martin.
+Bought in 1960 after the NPRR discontinued passenger train service to Martin.

+### Specifications
+- Model: Bombardier 6-cylinder
+- Engine: Chevrolet 292ci
+- Fuel: gasoline
+- Capacity: ~100 persons (think: very long top rope)

 ### History